 For many, holidays and alcohol are intricately linked.
 Unfortunately, this means trips to the emergency room (ER) tend to spike around various holidays.
 This means longer waiting times, overworked staff, and celebrations turned to pain and trauma.
 Avoid these problems by drinking responsibly and always having a designated driver or calling for an Uber if you don’t have a sober friend.
-But if your holidays still require healthcare intervention, you can get ER-level treatment from the comfort of home.
+But if your holidays still require non-life-threatening healthcare intervention, you can get ER-level treatment from the comfort of home.

 So which days are the worst?
 When does the alcohol flow most freely?
 Which should you be most concerned about drunk drivers?
 Here are the top six booziest holidays: